MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

 Based on answers 23 and 24, there was no point in performing load test on the API.
+A load test would have been done by using a tool like Locust to simulate a large number of users accessing the API at the same time.
+The goal of the load test would be to see how the API behaves under heavy load and to identify potential bottlenecks.
+The results of the load test would show how many requests the API can handle before it crashes and how the response time changes.
+Since our API is a simple API that returns a JSON response, we did not perform this step.

 ### Question 26